RasaHQ/agentic-orchestration-samples/car-purchase-assistant/README.md

 **Note:**
 - Make sure your `.env` file is set up with the required API keys before starting.
-- The first two steps should be run in separate terminals so all services remain active.
+- The first three steps should be run in separate terminals so all services remain active.